million-views/praas/praas-app/README.md

-├── doc            //<- notes, design documents, requirements go here ├── lib            //<- [optional] external libraries in source form (see ATTRIBUTION.md) ├── store          //<- [optional] contains state of the application └── web            //<- web related assets to be bundled along with code in app and lib folders
+├── doc            //<- notes, design documents, requirements go here ├── lib            //<- [optional] external libraries in source form (see ATTRIBUTION.md) ├── store          //<- [optional] contains state of the application └── web            //<- web related assets bundled with code in app and lib folders
 ```

 NOTE:
   I have seen some starter kits name the 'api' folder as 'service', probably
   to suggest that the app uses the 'service'.
 I prefer 'api' because an app
-  may use several different services.
+  may use different services.
 Also instructive is to read the differences
   between  [facade and service](https://stackoverflow.com/questions/15038324/are-the-roles-of-a-service-and-a-fa%c3%a7ade-similar#15079958)

 ### Webpack ###